 In good, expressive playing, the point of contact varies constantly, but this is a very tricky element to control.
 A small variation makes a big difference in sound quality – the bike lane is very narrow – and too often our point of contact varies not because we want it to, but rather because we just don’t have enough automated fine control to really know where our bow is.
 If we are not in control of our bow’s point of contact then it’s as though we, on our motorbike, were permanently alternating between bouncing off the wall towards the thick sand and then skidding back towards the wall again.
 And, of course, the faster we drive (the greater the difficulty of the passage) the harder it is to consciously control this trajectory.

 Often, to avoid the dangers associated with driving close to the prickly edge, we can be tempted to stay permanently on the “safe route”.
 Bowing is so much easier (more forgiving) when the bow’s point of contact is in the softer sand, nearer (or over) the fingerboard.
 Here, the sound is “sweet”, it doesn’t “break” at the slightest miscalculation, and we can use faster and lighter bow strokes.
-This is an intimate, gentle style of playing, especially suitable for small, resonant rooms or close microphones.
+This is an intimate, gentle style of playing, especially suitable for small, resonant rooms, close microphones and/or Baroque repertoire.
 But it is not appropriate for loud, powerful, strongly-projecting music, nor for large halls.
 Playing louder, projecting more and using slower bowspeeds all require that our bow moves closer to the bridge.

 RAILS AND VIDEO